garcia/msdparser/docs/source/lexer.rst

 ===============

 :func:`.parse_msd` is sufficient for most use cases.
 However, **msdparser** exposes the underlying lexer, :func:`.lex_msd`, as a part of its public API for advanced use cases.

 Some of those use cases might include...

 * You want to edit simfiles while preserving whitespace & comments.
-* You only need the metadata at the top of the file and want to stop at the first :code:`NOTES` key, without also reading the note data.
-* You are streaming data from an untrusted source and want to avoid consuming unbounded input.
+* You are streaming data from an untrusted source
+  & want to avoid consuming unbounded input.
-* Your application is user-facing and you want to pass control back to the main loop more consistently than :func:`.parse_msd`.
+* Your application is user-facing
+  & you want to pass control back to the main loop more consistently than :func:`.parse_msd`.

 Together with :func:`.parse_msd`'s `tokens` parameter, you can effectively run arbitrary code between the lexer & parser:

 .. doctest::